 Deborah Williger: Purity and Kashrut

-Sustainability of natural resources is an important part of Halakah and the Kosher kitchen.
-Many people nowadays criticize and refuse globalization, nutrition imperialism and universality with good cause.
-Most people in the western world are nevertheless still preferring all kinds of kitchen cultures from foreign countries.
+The sustainability of natural resources is an important topic of the Halakah and the Kosher kitchen.
+Many people nowadays criticize and oppose globalization, nutrition imperialism and universality with good cause.
+Most people in the western world nevertheless still prefer all kinds of kitchen cultures from foreign countries.
 Due to tradition the Kosher kitchen offers particularly elaborate vegan and vegetarian components and has become fashionable even in non-Jewish circles.
 Hopefully, via nutrition the bond between foreign nations and cultures can be tightened.
 Instead of fighting against each other, traditionalist and critical minds should realize their common aim to save the planet and unite to fight for it more efficiently.

 Sandi Wisenberg: Written in Blood: Seven Ways of Looking at the Mikvah, a reading/performance

 This piece looks at the mikvah ritual, from its biblical origins through pre-modern and modern practice through contemporary modifications.
 The mikvah separates clean and unclean.
 Should we tolerate the notion of women as unclean?
 In the past few decades women have seized the ritual and reshaped it according to their own needs.
 They’ve use the water ritual as a way to mark divorce, the beginning of menopause, the end of cancer treatment.
 Can it ever be separated from its origins and be truly feminist?
 Should we be thinking further—of more radical new rituals to reflect our values and life-cycle events?
 What if we concentrated on the blood and not water?
 What if we refused to consider ourselves unclean?
 What have women performance artists done that could help us re-think the mikvah?
 Sandi Wisenberg will perform these questions and involve participants in a consideration of what has been meaningful in the past and what might make meaningful new rituals.